nathan-gardner/SECON2023Robot/README.md

 **ECE team**

 Nathan Gardner is an undergraduate Computer Engineering student and is currently a Senior at Tennessee Technological University.
 Nathan is Team Lead/ Captain for the Southeastcon Robotics Competition Hardware Team.
-Nathan is working on the main controller subsystem and will be working on software implementation for the robot.
+Nathan was responsible for the low-level and top-level controller subsystems and worked on most of the  software implementation for the robot.

 Madison Kelly is an undergraduate Electrical Engineering students and is currently a senior at Tennessee Technological University.
 Madison is the Project Manager for the Southeastcon Robotics Competition Hardware Team.
-Madison is responsible for the storage subsystems and is partially responsible for the power subsystem along with Mark Beech.
+Madison was responsible for the storage subsystems and was partially responsible for the power subsystem along with Mark Beech.

 Fatima Al-Heji is an undergraduate Computer Engineering student and is currently a senior at Tennessee Technological University.

 Luke McGill is an undergraduate Electrical Engineering student and is currently a Senior at Tennessee Technological University.
+Luke was responsible for the locomotion and feeding subsystems.
+Luke also worked on the software implementation for the robot.

 Mark Beech is an undergraduate Electrical Engineering student and is currently a senior at Tennessee Technological University.
-Mark was responsible for the sorting subsystem and is partially responsible for the power subsystem along with Madison Kelly.
+Mark was responsible for the sorting subsystem and was partially responsible for the power subsystem along with Madison Kelly.

 **ME team**